leon4rd/test/README.md

-## What do birds give out on Halloween?
-Tweets.
+## What kind of dog lives in a particle accelerator?
+A Fermilabrador Retriever.